keesg60/ESPEASY_Plugin_ITHO/README.md

 A CC1101 868Mhz transmitter is needed (available on ebay or aliexpress)

-This plugin is using the library from: https://github.com/supersjimmie/IthoEcoFanRFT/tree/master/Master/Itho made by 'supersjimmie' and 'klusjesman'.
-The original plugin was made by jodur: https://github.com/jodur/ESPEASY_Plugin_ITHO
+This plugin is using the library from: https://github.com/arjenhiemstra/IthoEcoFanRFT/ made by 'arjanhiemstra' based on the library made by 'supersjimmie' and 'klusjesman'.
+The original ESPEasy Itho plugin was made by jodur: https://github.com/jodur/ESPEASY_Plugin_ITHO

 For more info see also: https://gathering.tweakers.net/forum/list_messages/1690945

-**Latest release: ESP_Easy_mega_20201227_normal_ESP8266_4M1M.bin**
+**New library currently caushes crashes when sending**

 |CC11xx pin    |ESP pins|Description                                        |
 |:-------------|:-------|:--------------------------------------------------|